18 Dec, 2019By: Michael Popke

 The Sioux Falls Figure Skating Club is looking to host more events, too, as is the Sioux Falls Curling Club, according to Daschel, who adds that the opening of the Scheels IcePlex gives those organizations new clout to promote events.

-“We have the premier facilities, with more than 200 restaurants and 5,000 hotel rooms, so we can host virtually any ice group that wants to come to town,” Daschel says.
+“We have the premier facilities, with over 700 restaurants and 5,000 hotel rooms, so we can host virtually any ice group that wants to come to town,” Daschel says.
 “Plus, when your event is in Sioux Falls, you’re front and center.”

 Lake County, Illinois